The “natural” assumption.

 Wolves may also attempt to make their way back to their own territories.
 Relocation of wolves in Alaska’s Denali National Park has led to them returning hundreds of miles to their previous locations.
-Obviously wolves reintroduced to Isle Royale would be unable to do that, but the instinct to return home could, to say the least, be troubling for them.
+Obviously wolves reintroduced to Isle Royale may be unable to do that, but the instinct to return home could, to say the least, be troubling for them.

 For the wolves sake, perhaps reintroduction is not a good idea.
+Not at all.

 Researchers would love to prolong their studies of the predator-prey system on Isle Royale.

 We would like to see an end to the suffering, human intervention, and manipulation.
 Perhaps the moose population should be controlled through castration, or with PZP (if that is possible).
 Perhaps we should allow for a natural process, and let the moose “wink out.”
 Heaven knows the outcome for “relocated” wolves, in the long run, would be terrible.

 As Isle Royale prepares to add wolves, a look at just how that might be done